vlgiitr/academic-kickstart/content/authors/sarthak/_index.md

 ---
 # Display name
-title: Aaryan Garg
+title: Sarthak Gupta

 # Username (this should match the folder name)
 authors:
-- aaryan
+- sarthak

 # Is this the primary user of the site?
 superuser: false

+weight : 70

 # Role/position
-role: Junior Member
+role: Sophomore

 # Organizations/Affiliations
 organizations: